Energy-Conserving Neural Network for Turbulence Closure Modeling: Conclusion

 This conclusion was further strengthened by training an ensemble of closure models.
 This was done to investigate the consistency of the closure model performance with respect to the randomness inherent to the training procedure.
 We observed that the trained vanilla CNNs differed significantly in performance and stability, whereas the different SP models performed very similarly to each other.
 The SP closures also displayed no stability issues.
 Our SP framework has therefore shown to be more robust and successfully resolves the stability issues which plague conventional CNNs.

 Our numerical experiments confirmed the structure-preserving properties of our method: exact momentum conservation, energy conservation up to a time discretization error, and a strictly decreasing energy in the presence of dissipation.
 We also showed that our method succeeds in accurately modeling backscatter in both Burgers' and the KdV equation.

+Regarding extrapolation in parameter space, out method outperformed both the CNN and the Smagorinsky model on viscosity values in- and outside the training range.
+From this we conclude our methodology leads to more accurate results than the conventional methods for this type of application.
 Furthermore, when extrapolating in space and time, the advantage of including the SGS variables and embedding structure-preserving properties became even more apparent: Our method is much better at capturing the delicate energy balance between the resolved and SGS energy.
 This in turn yielded better long-term error behavior.

 Based on these results we conclude that including the SGS variables, as well as adherence to the physical structure, has the important advantages of stability and long-term accuracy.
 In addition, it also leads to more consistent performance.
 This work therefore serves as an important starting point for building physical constraints into machine learning-based turbulence closure models.
 More generally, our framework is potentially applicable to a wide range of systems that possess multiscale behavior, while also possessing a secondary conservation law, for example incompressible pipe flow \cite{buist2021energy}.
 Currently our efforts are mainly directed towards the incompressible Navier-Stokes equations.
 For instance, Kolmogorov flow would be a good starting point \cite{chandler_kerswell_2013_kolmogorov}.
-Finally, it would be interesting to see how well our framework is capable of extrapolating, e.g.\ different viscosity values and/or grid-spacing, similarly to what has been done in \cite{burgers_3}.